-If you have two adjoining sheets of drywall that fit snugly side-by-side, you risk breaking off drywall in ways that you didn't imagine.
-Not only that, but you have to allow for expansion and contraction of the underlying framing members.
+Close drywall joints are desirable, but not too close as to cause problems.
+If you have two adjoining sheets of drywall that fit snugly side-by-side, you risk breaking off the drywall in ways that you didn't imagine.
+Not only that, but you have to allow for the expansion and contraction of the underlying framing members.
 Natural seasonal expansion of the wood framing can crack drywall joints that are too tight.

-Solution: Unfortunately, there is no retroactive fix.
-However, during installation, be religious about keeping that 1/8" space between sheets by using a guide.
-The blade of a drywall square is about 1/8" thick, and does the trick.
+Unfortunately, there is no retroactive fix.
+However, during installation, be diligent about keeping that 1/8 inch space between sheets by using a guide.
+The blade of a drywall square is about 1/8-inch-thick and does the trick.
 Thin strips of wood can also be used as spacing guides.

-The temptation is to just lay down the tape and mud it over and pray for the best, but this ad hoc fix rarely works.
-In a matter of months, such joints will fail, creating visible cracks.
+The temptation is to just lay down the tape and mud it over and hope for the best.
+But this ad hoc fix rarely works.
+In a matter of months, such joints will fail and create visible cracks.